For big batch computation

 A strong fit for

-• Work with no hard deadline - it's fine if it finishes overnight.
+• Work with no hard deadline, where it's fine if the answer comes back overnight.

 • Workloads that don't need sensitive data to leave your control.